-At the moment, ABA Senegal offers services in our therapy space in Ouakam, Dakar.
+At the moment, ABA Senegal offers daily services in our therapy space in Ouakam, Dakar.
 Limited home and school services are also available.

 October 2017 - April 2018